SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Enumerations.rst

    << // directionToHead : CompassPoint = REPL.CompassPoint.west

-The type of ``directionToHead`` is inferred when it is initialized with one of the possible values of ``CompassPoint``.
+The type of ``directionToHead`` is inferred when it's initialized with one of the possible values of ``CompassPoint``.
 Once ``directionToHead`` is declared as a ``CompassPoint``, you can set it to a different ``CompassPoint`` value using a shorter dot syntax: